 Anderson, J. R., N. L. Hubbard, F. D. Shaw, and F. W. Smith.
 1990.
 Managing winter-annual legumes as nitrogen sources for no-tillage corn on sandy Coastal Plain soils.
 Raleigh, NC: Proceedings of the 1990 Southern Region Conservation Tillage Conference.

 Kamprath, E. J., W. V. Chandler, and B. A. Kranz.
 1958.
 Winter Cover Crops: Their Effects on Corn Yields and Soil Properties.
 Raleigh, NC: Agricultural Experiment Station, North Carolina State College.
 Technical Bulletin no. 129.

-North Carolina Cooperative Extension Service.
+N.C.
+Cooperative Extension.
 North Carolina Agricultural Chemicals Manual.
-Raleigh, NC: North Carolina Cooperative Extension Service, College of Agriculture and Life Sciences, NC State University.
+Raleigh, NC: N.C.
+Cooperative Extension, College of Agriculture and Life Sciences, NC State University.